FlexMeasures/flexmeasures/bvp/data/Readme.md

 You need data to enjoy the benefits of BVP or to develop features for it.
 In this section, there are some ways to get started.

-You should also checkout see maintenance section about datbase migrations.
+You should also checkout the maintenance section about database migrations.

 ### Import from another database